indutny/haggling_rl/notes.md

 Don't reward deals that bring less that half of the total reward.
 This seems to be promising, as it correctly trains on estimator to have lower acceptance rate than on other policy agents (around 60%).
-However, it looks like the acceptance rates are generally lower than in continuous reward
+However, it looks like the acceptance rates are generally lower than in continuous reward.
+Perhaps, higher no consensus penalty would help?
+It might be a good idea to try changing the minimum deal value with time.

 ## Various no consensus penalties